About the project

 - Provide docking access at Richmond Landing from the Ottawa River.

 Phase 1 of the project, which was completed in 2018, included the installation of a new dock providing universal public access, while creating better connectivity with the Royal Canadian Navy Monument.

 As part of the larger Portage Bridge corridor, the improvements to Richmond Landing offer further enhancements to prior NCC works in the area.
 These have included recent updates to the Portage Bridge cycling infrastructure and reconstruction on the Voyageurs Pathway.

 Phase 2 of the project will involve further enhancements to the area.
-This work, which began on Monday, July 29 and continues until the end of fall 2019, includes the following:
+This work, which began in July 2019 and continues until the end of July 2020, includes the following: